4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 When Sewing Helps

 While high quality adhesive alone is usually enough, adding a few stitches around the edges of the patch can significantly extend its life.
-This is especially helpful for items that receive frequent washing or movement, such as work uniforms, backpacks, and jackets.
+This is especially helpful for items that receive frequent washing or movement, such as work uniforms, backpacks, and jacket patches.

 Sewing acts as a backup layer of reinforcement while still allowing simple iron on application.